What to Expect From an Alcohol Detox

 Despite being legal, alcohol is actually an incredibly dangerous drug.
 There’s a lot of potential for addiction and the process of withdrawing from alcohol is extremely difficult.
 In fact, alcohol is one of the only drugs that has potentially lethal side effects when you stop using it.

 It’s also very difficult to quit, as alcohol is everywhere in our society.
-To maximize your chances of successfully stopping drinking, you should consider going to an inpatient rehab facility.
+To maximize your chances of successfully stopping drinking, you should consider going to an alcohol rehab facility.

 Withdrawing from alcohol can result in some fairly serious side effects, so it’s best to detox in the presence of medical professionals who can recognize the warning signs of any issues and treat them quickly.
 They might prescribe you with certain medications that’ll make the whole process of alcohol detox a lot easier.